mothership-ec/mothership/README.md

 + **PHP** 5.4.0 or higher
 	+ **PHP intl extention** (see <a href="http://php.net/manual/en/intl.setup.php">http://php.net/manual/en/intl.setup.php</a>)
-	+ It is also recommended that you set the memory_limit in your php.ini file to at least 256M, as the process of copying and minifying all the CSS and JavaScript from the individual modules can be quite intensive.
-However, we hope to optimise this in the future.
 + **MySQL** 5.1.0 or higher
 + **Apache**
 	+ **We cannot currently offer any guarantee that Mothership works with Nginx or other server software**